 An opiate addiction can cause multifaceted intrusions in an abuser’s life, creating difficulties in both the short and long term.
 While physical consequences are usually the most obvious, the effects of an opiate addiction do not stop there.
 An individual who abuses opiates will face destruction physically, psychologically, and socially.
 Prolonged opiate abuse will stop the body from functioning normally as the organs and other systems are slowly destroyed.
 Mental health will also begin to decline causing an individual to have a distorted perception of reality and extreme behavior changes.
 Finally, opiate abuse can cause an individual to withdraw from family and friends, being socially isolated.

-An inpatient treatment program is a great place to start working on your recovery from opiate addiction.
+An inpatient treatment center is a great place to start working on your recovery from opiate addiction.
 Having the help of professional mental health and substance abuse experts can allow for you to get the best care and treatment, as they give you the tools needed to overcome the addiction.
 An addiction program is the ideal place for rehab because it allows you to escape the stressors associated with daily life and avoid triggers that may cause you to use.
-Individual therapy, group sessions, family therapy, and experiential programs are all designed to help patients learn healthier coping skills and life skills so that they can get their life back
+Individual therapy, group sessions, family therapy, and experiential treatment are all designed to help patients learn healthier coping skills and life skills so that they can get their life back.

 Treatment Philosophy and Benefits

-Cedar Crest Hospital & Residential Treatment Center has been helping people successfully recover from substance addiction and mental illness for over 25 years.
+Cedar Crest, a treatment center for opiate abuse in Belton, has been helping people successfully recover from substance addiction and mental illness for over 25 years.
 Our wonderful staff has the experience and knowledge to help all children, teens, adults, older adults, and military personnel.
 Our serene campus is the perfect place for an individuals to begin their recovery journey.
-At Cedar Crest, our main goal is to help all patients reach their maximum potential, allowing them to once again be fully functioning members of society.
+At our opiate addiction treatment center, our main goal is to help all patients reach their maximum potential, allowing them to once again be fully functioning members of society.
 We focus on individual strengths, making sure to build people up so that they can once again be happy and successful in life.